vampireLibrarianMonk/psu_sweng_capstone/README.md

 To assess mitigation capability, employ datasets with known vulnerabilities, such as the ones in section [5.2](#52-security-vulnerability-detection).
 Implement a script that mitigates identified vulnerabilities and dynamically generates test cases to manually validate the functionality of the original code.
 This approach ensures that the mitigated code maintains the intended behavior.
 If preserving the original functionality is not feasible due to security concerns, the script should provide comments explaining why the initial implementation was insecure and suggest alternative solutions.
 These alternatives may produce different outputs but will enhance the overall security posture of the codebase.

 Monitoring the performance metrics of your Python scripts is essential for optimizing efficiency and resource management, especially when performing Large Language Model (LLM) inference using the llama_cpp library on AMD GPUs with the ROCm platform.
-Here's how you can measure CPU usage, RAM consumption and GPU memory utilization:
+Here's how you can measure CPU usage, RAM consumption and GPU memory utilization, of which [here](https://github.com/vampireLibrarianMonk/gpu-grafana-dashboard) is the repository to use to monitor these metrics for the AMD GPU Machine:

    - CPU Usage: Utilize the psutil library to monitor CPU utilization.
 The psutil.cpu_percent(interval=1) function returns the CPU usage percentage over a specified interval.
 By calling this function at regular intervals, you can track CPU usage throughout your script's execution.